TosinISOGUN/alx-higher_level_programming/README.md

 ## Credits
 - [Oluwatomisin Isogun](https://github.com/TosinISOGUN)
-> Other collaborators are acknowledged within each project
+> Other collaborators are acknowledged within each project.